coleam00/ai-agents-masterclass/local-ai-packaged/README.md

 ## 📜 License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
+This project (originally created by the n8n team, link at the top of the README) is licensed under the Apache License 2.0 - see the

-## 💬 Support

-Join the conversation in the [n8n Forum](https://community.n8n.io/), where you
-can:

-- **Share Your Work**: Show off what you’ve built with n8n and inspire others in the community.
-- **Ask Questions**: Whether you’re just getting started or you’re a seasoned pro, the community and our team are ready to support with any challenges.
-- **Propose Ideas**: Have an idea for a feature or improvement?
-Let us know!
-  We’re always eager to hear what you’d like to see next.
+[LICENSE](LICENSE) file for details.